Explore Jobs

 10. CUNY Queens College

-Keep reading for our detailed breakdown of the top ten schools for English majors.
+Continue reading for an in-depth breakdown of the top ten schools for English majors.

-How We Determined the Best Public Colleges for English Majors
+How We Identified the Best Public Colleges for English Majors

-With that mind, we looked at the following data from the NCES (National Center For Education Statistics) and College Scorecard data from ED.gov to understand what English departments offer the best career opportunities:
+Our research included data from the NCES (National Center for Education Statistics) and College Scorecard data from ED.gov, focusing on the following criteria:

 • Mean Earnings After 6 Years